mi5hmash/SteamDeckSSH/README.md

 Notice that I've changed the default port from '22' to '2122', but you can pick any other unoccupied number to make it even less obvious.

-### Setting-up a key authentication
+### Setting up a key authentication

 To use the key authentication, change the value of **"KEY_AUTH"** flag to **"1"** in the ***"settings.json"*** file.

-Next, you need to generate ssh keys on the client device from which you want to access the ssh server on SteamDeck.
+Next, you need to generate SSH keys on the client device from which you want to access the SSH server on SteamDeck.

 I use the following console command:
 ```markdown